-The lower panel of Fig. 9 shows a FS map of $LuRh_2Si_2$ obtained at a photon energy of 21.2 eV.
+The lower panel in Fig. 9 shows a FS map of LuRh2Si2 obtained at a photon energy of 21.2 eV.
 We integrated the intensity over an energy window of 2 meV at E_F .
 This integration window is extremely narrow.
 It is imposed by the comparison to the FS of YbRh2Si2 where the intensity of the $4f{7/2}$ excitations appears close to the Fermi level and might falsify the intensity pattern.
-We distinguish clearly 3 different regions.
-Right in the center of the BZ we observe a bright intensity \mathcal{J}' which according section IV B is the inner part of the complex jungle-gym sheet forming a tip-like structure. \mathcal{D} is a cut through the donut-like FS sheet centered around the Zpoint of the BZ.
-Its intensity is blurred out because of considerable k_z -dispersion. \mathcal{J} is again a cut through the complex jungle-gym sheet at the border of the BZ.
-For a better understanding compare to Fig. 4.
+We distinguish clearly three different regions.
+Right in the center of the BZ, we observe a bright intensity \mathcal{J}' which, according Sec.
+IV B, is the inner part of the complex jungle-gym sheet forming a tiplike structure. \mathcal{D} is a cut through the donutlike FS sheet centered around the Z point of the BZ.
+Its intensity is blurred out because of considerable k_z dispersion. \mathcal{J} is again a cut through the complex jungle-gym sheet at the border of the BZ.
+For a better understanding, compare to Fig. 4.